Existence of expanders of the harmonic map flow: Deformation theory of expanders (with small energy)

 \section{Deformation theory of expanders (with small energy)}

 From now on, let $u:\mathbb{R}^n\rightarrow N$ be an expanding solution of the harmonic map flow, fixed once and for all.
 We consider the linearisation of equation (\ref{eq-HMP}) around $u$.
-It takes the following time-dependent form: if $u+h$ is an expander then,
+It takes the following time-dependent form: if $u+h$ is an expanding solution then,

 is equivalent to

 where

 Our main result in this section is a uniqueness result for expanding solutions close to a constant map.